 1. Pray for Opportunities

-Pray that God would open doors for you to share the Gospel.
-Pray for boldness and wisdom.
-And pray that people would be receptive to the message of hope that you have to offer.
+Would you pray that God would open doors for you to share the Gospel?
+And for boldness and wisdom too.
+Pray that people would be receptive to the message of hope that you have to offer.

 2. Look for Natural Conversations